A Mutual Information-based Metric for Temporal Expressivity and Trainability Estimation in Quantum Policy Gradient Pipelines: Preliminary

 As mentioned earlier, since the parameterized quantum circuits take the role of function class $\mathcal{F}$ theoretically, measuring the given circuit's complexity properly also remains significant in the quantum machine learning paradigm.
-There have been one notable attempt to tackle this issue, shown in the~\cite{HEG}.
-In this study, the author measures expressivity by the deviation between the two, output state's fidelity distribution between the target PQC and Haar random circuit.
-Even though these attempts might work well for the conventional supervised learning tasks, we conceived it is not suitable for reinforcement learning environments, since it just measures the `static', `fixed' models' complexity through multiple times of sampling, while what is really important in RL is the actual `temporal, time dependent fluctuation' of the policy function's expressivity considering the fundamentals of exploitation-exploration concept in RL~\cite{ReUploadingPQC}; this discussion will be further described in the main results section.
+There has been one notable attempt to tackle this issue, shown in the~\cite{HEG}.
+In this study, the author measures expressivity by the deviation between the output state's fidelity distribution of the target PQC and Haar random circuit.
+Even though these attempts might work well for the conventional supervised learning tasks, we conceived it is not suitable for reinforcement learning environments, since it just measures the `static', `fixed' models' complexity through multiple times of sampling, while what is really important in RL is the actual `temporal, time dependent fluctuation' of the policy function's expressivity considering the fundamentals of the nonstationary property in RL~\cite{ReUploadingPQC}; this discussion will be further described in the main results section.

-Meanwhile, when using some gradient-based method such as gradient descent/ascent, the issue of trainability also becomes one dominant problem.
+Meanwhile, when using gradient descent/ascent, the issue of trainability also becomes one dominant problem.
 This informal concept of trainability, signifies literally \emph{how well the optimization goal is achieved without any issues such as gradient vanishing/exploding, too much oscillation or even the divergence, which is actually the failure of given learning task}.
 There have been some papers considering these issues, for instance gradient vanishing or exploding in the classical deep learning models, since it also utilizes gradient information for updating the parameter~\cite{ClassicalTrainability}.
 With this trainability concept in mind, one can view the Adam optimizer~\cite{Adam}, as the one of the most hopeful optimizers proposed to solve this trainability issue, as well.

 In the quantum computation regime, one can easily observe the phenomena of `Barren Plateau', which is a quantum counterpart of the gradient vanishing problem~\cite{BarrenPlateaus}.
 In that work, the authors examined the empirical results that random circuits might be an unsuitable choice for moderately many qubits circuit while also claiming that the gradient might be concentrated to zero, which is non-utilizable, with exponentially probability decay with the number of qubits.
 Thus, considering the number of qubits is a fundamental parameter defining the given quantum circuit's compelxity, one can easily find that the expressivity and trainability is correlated to the certain, significant extent; and that motivates us to develop one novel metric which can track both of them simultaneously.